PawseySC/singularity-containers/_episodes/10-rstudio-bio.md

 ```
 {: .bash}

-Here we're opening up the container port `8787` and mapping it to the host port `80` so we can access the Rtudio server remotely.
+Here we're opening up the container port `8787` and mapping it to the host port `80` so we can access the Rstudio server remotely.
 Note you need to store a password in a variable; it will be required below for the web login.

 You just need to open a web browser and point it to `localhost` if you are running Docker on your machine, or `<Your VM's IP Address>` if you are running on a cloud service.